Berar Province: Administration

 In 1853, after the administration of the province was assigned to the British East India Company by the Nizam following a treaty, it was divided into two districts, South Berar with its headquarters at Hingoli, and North Berar with its headquarters at Buldana.
 Both were placed under a deputy commissioner.
 After the Indian Rebellion of 1857, Hingoli and its adjoining areas were restored to the Nizam and the province was reconstituted into two districts, East Berar with its headquarters at Amraoti, and West Berar with its headquarters at Akola.

 In 1864, East Berar was divided into two districts: Amraoti and Southeast Berar (which was first renamed as Wun district and then in 1905, Yeotmal district), with headquarters at Yeotmal.
 In 1867, Ellichpur District was also carved out of Amraoti.
-In 1864, the talukas of Malkapur, Chikhli, and Mehkar were separated from the West Berar district, and a new district, Southwest Berar district, was formed, which was renamed as Mehkar district in 1865.
-In 1867, Buldana was selected as the headquarters of the district, and later the district was renamed as Buldana district.
+In 1864, the talukas of Malkapur, Chikhli, and Mehkar were separated from the West Berar District, and a new district, Southwest Berar District, was formed, which was renamed Mehkar District in 1865.
+In 1867, Buldana was selected as the district's headquarters, and later the district was renamed as Buldana district.
 In 1868, Basim district was formed.

-Berar consisted of one Division with Commissioner and six districts viz.
+Berar consisted of one Division with a Commissioner and six districts viz.
 Amraoti, Ellichpur, Wun, Akola, Buldana, and Basim in 1905.
-It was rearranged into four districts of Amraoti, Yeotmal, Akola, and Buldana.
+It was rearranged into four Amraoti, Yeotmal, Akola, and Buldana districts.
 In 1869, municipal administrations were introduced at Amraoti, Akola, Ellichpur, Basim, Yavatmal, and Khamgaon.
 Later, Shegaon (1881), Akot (1884), and by 1904, four more, became municipal towns.